JacobBumgarner/VesselVio/Build.md

 ```markdown
 pyenv install 3.8.8
 ```
    - Activate the 3.8.8 version.
-If this isn't the only version of python you have installed, you'll have to do this each time you restart your terminal and want to run VesselVio.
+If you're using VesselVio from the terminal, you'll have to do this each time you restart your terminal and want to run VesselVio.
 ```markdown
 pyenv activate 3.8.8
 ```